gsmith177/QuickStock-Rust/README.md

 npm install react-router-dom
 ```

-Open a terminal and change the directory to the "Frontend" folder (The path should be C:\...\QuickStock-Rust\Frontend\frontend\new-frontendS) in the QuickStock-Rust project folder.
+Open a terminal and change the directory to the "Frontend" folder (The path should be C:\...\QuickStock-Rust\Frontend\frontend\new-frontend) in the QuickStock-Rust project folder.
 Execute the following command:
 ```
 npm start
 ```